Video Editing, Part VII

 Although a sophisticated nonlinear (random access) editing system such as the one above may take a while to learn, once you figure one out, you can transfer the basic skills to other editing programs.

-After you finalize your edit decisions most editing systems allow you to save your EDL (edit decision list) preferably on some removable media that you can take with you in case you need it again.
-This will save you from having to start from scratch if you later want to come back to the original footage to make revisions.
+After you finalize your edit decisions most editing systems allow you to save your EDL (edit decision list) preferably on some removable media that you can take with you in case you need to reload it again to make changes.

 The final edited video and audio output can be handled in two ways.

 It can be "printed" (transferred) in final, linear form to videotape or DVD or it can remain on a computer drive to be recalled and modified as needed.
 The latter approach, which is often used for segments in newscasts, requires high-capacity storage devices such as...

 Video and audio segmentsespecially HDTVtake up a great amount of hard disk storage space.

 Instead of trying to replicate the needed storage in each desktop computer, many facilities use a centralized mass storage device called a file server, sometimes called a media server or video server (shown here.)
 These were introduced in an earlier module.